savaliyabhargav/contributor-spotlight-vitereact/README.md

 - Uses a multi-stage build — Node.js to build, nginx to serve
 - nginx handles React Router client-side routing correctly

----

-## CI/CD

-This project uses GitHub Actions for continuous integration.

-The pipeline runs automatically on every push and pull request to `main` and does the following:

-1. **Build job** — installs dependencies and runs `npm run build` to verify nothing is broken
-2. **Docker job** — builds the Docker image to verify the container works correctly

-The pipeline is intentionally minimal to demonstrate CI/CD concepts without over-engineering.

----

 ## Project structure
 ```
 .